-- It’s easy - it takes about 2 minutes to complete.
+- It’s easy!
+It takes about two minutes to complete.

-- It will help us see who’s here and who isn’t, at both the University and in specific faculties and programs.
+- It will help us see who’s here and who isn’t, at the university and in specific faculties and programs.

-- It will help improve access to the University and the educational experience of all students.
+- It will help improve access to the university and the experience of all students.